ourworldventures/ourworld_books_OLD/books/zanzibar_cybercity/src/ourhub/benefits.md

 * Communication (messaging, email, video conferencing)
 * Invoicing, Expenses, Accounting, other administrative tasks.
-* Data Storage (all  data is stored securely onlinet)
+* Data Storage (all  data is stored securely online)
 * Contract management with business partners and service providers
 * HR relations.
 * Project management
-* Collaboration through online project management toolsDigital Currency wallet
+* Collaboration through online project management tools
+* Digital Currency wallet

-Every task  is 100% automated and peer2peer with business counterparts, requiring no manual action, e.g.,  invoices are generated and sent digitally and securely (and permanently recorded on a blockchain..
+Every task  is 100% automated and peer2peer with business counterparts, requiring no manual action, e.g.,  invoices are generated and sent digitally and securely (and permanently recorded on a blockchain.

 ### Prepare for an unsure future